ChrisDoohan/macenv/README.md

   - Sign in, to start sync
   - Enter decryption key, from "Obsidian e2e encryption password" in Bitwarden
 - If using a mouse, you may need to go into the settings and choose "advanced", to disable mouse acceleration, which for some reason makes the mouse go way faster.
+- Get some colors for iTerm -- I've been liking catpuccin-machiato

 # Todo
 - [ ] Add scratch directory and put it in the sidebar